Hussein Farrah Aidid

 Hussein Mohamed Farrah Aidid (Xuseen Maxamed Faarax Caydiid, حسين محمد فارح عيديد) (born August 16, 1962) is the son of General Mohamed Farrah Aidid.
-His father was leader of the Somali National Alliance (SNA), the organization that fought US forces in Mogadishu, through his death on August 2, 1996, after being shot in a tribal battle.
+His father was leader of the Somali National Alliance (SNA), the faction that fought UNOSOM II and US forces during 1993.

+Farrah is a veteran of the United States Marine Corps, having served during Desert Storm, serving in the US military from 1987–1995.
+For two weeks he served as a translator for the UNITAF forces commander in Somalia.
 Farrah succeeded his father as leader of the SNA, and two days after his father's death, the SNA declared Farrah as the new President, although he too was not internationally recognized as such.

-Farrah relinquished his claim as president in December 1997, by signing the Cairo Declaration, a significant step toward peace in Somalia.
+Farrah relinquished his claim as president in December 1997 by signing the Cairo Declaration.
+During the early 2000s, he opposed the newly formed Transitional National Government (TNG) as a member of the Somalia Reconciliation and Restoration Council (SRRC).
+He became a member of the Transitional Federal Government (TFG) that was formed in 2004, backing the Ethiopian invasion of Somalia.
+Aidid later defected to the Alliance for the Re-Liberation of Somalia (ARS) that was fighting against the Ethiopian military occupation.

-Farrah is a veteran of the United States Marine Corps, having served during Desert Storm, serving in the US military from 1987–1995.

 Early life

 Born in Galkacyo, Farrah is a son of Mohamed Farrah Aidid and is sometimes known as Hussein Mohamed Farrah Aidid, Hussein Aidid or Aidid Junior.
 He emigrated to the United States when he was 17 years old, and attended Covina High School, Covina, California, graduating in 1981.

+In 1987 he went to Citrus College in Glendora, California, and three years after California State University of California at Long Beach to study civil engineering.